Drawbotics/file-icons/README.md

 ```bash
 npm install @drawbotics/file-icons
 ```
-A simple library to generate icons depending on the file type.
+A simple library to display icons depending on the file type.
 The library can be used both by importing the stylesheet (useful if you have a simple project without React dependencies), and also exports a React component.

 **DISCLAIMER**
 In order to have a _single div_ usage, and given the complexity of the icon look, a lot of CSS features that may not be compatible with older browsers is used.
 Namely `linear-gradient`, `border-image` and `clip-path`.
 Nonetheless, all the styles are prefixed.